canalplus/rx-player/src/core/stream/orchestrator/README.md

 ### Multi-Period management

-The creation/destruction of _PeriodStreams_ is actually done in a very precize and optimal way, which gives a higher priority to immediate content.
+The creation/destruction of _PeriodStreams_ is actually done in a very precise and optimal way, which gives a higher priority to immediate content.

 To better grasp how it works, let's imagine a regular use-case, with two periods for a